 - Lack of co-workers to help you during emergencies.

 - Lack of sound sleep that is essential during pregnancy.

-- More volume of work especially at night will lead to stress.
+- More work, especially at night, will lead to stress.

 - Loud noise of people or machines at night is disturbing.